How To Sound Less Like a Tourist in Portuguese Restaurants

 EnglishPortuguese

-Multibanco is the Portuguese debit card system.
-While most places in cities take credit cards, smaller tascas can be cash-only.
+Also, while most “newer” places in cities take credit cards, a lot of traditional restaurants are often cash-only.
 If they say no, your next question is vital:

 EnglishPortuguese